Navigation auf uzh.ch

 Currently, I am the Principal Investigator (PI) of the following projects:

 • HOPE «Hubs of Open and Participatory Education for Digitally Connected Learning»: funded by the UZH Teaching Fund (ULF) for 2023-2024.
-The project seeks to co-create digitally connected leaning hubs for learners to access Open Education resources and to develop sustainable and affordable innovation solutions in challenging contexts, through inter-disciplinary and inter-cultural learning opportunities.
+This education project seeks to co-create digitally connected leaning hubs for learners from low-infrastructure settings to access Open Education resources and to develop sustainable and affordable social innovation solutions in challenging contexts, through inter-disciplinary and inter-cultural learning opportunities.

 • Apéro Philo «The Apéro Philo Series»: funded by the UZH Digital Society Initiative (DSI) for 2023-2024.
-This series of public events are organized for UZH researchers, students, and societal actors to engage in interdisciplinary scholarly exchanges, and to participate in discussions around ethics, technology, and digitalization in a friendly and inclusive environment.
+This engagement project is composed of a series of public events, involving UZH researchers, students, scholars, as well as non-academic societal actors in interdisciplinary exchanges and discussions around ethics, technology, and digitalization in a friendly and inclusive environment.

 Completed projects from my past research and teaching include:

 • SADUS «Societal Acceptance of Drones in Urban Switzerland»: funded by the UZH Global Strategy and Partnership Fund for 2022-2023.
-The project aims to develop evidence-based knowledge on the topics related to the ethical and social implications of high-impact technologies, through the perspective of adoption and adaptation of autonomous systems in the urban Swiss context.
+This research project aims to develop evidence-based knowledge on the topics related to the ethical and social implications of high-impact technologies, through the perspective of adoption and adaptation of autonomous systems in the urban Swiss context.

 • EVSET «Enhancing Value Sensitivities in Emerging Technologies», funded by the UZH Teaching Fund (ULF) for 2021-2022.
 This blended course seeks to introduce the concept of «value sensitive innovation» from inter-disciplinary perspectives, and to equip young scientists and future innovators with a value-based innovation mindset and a set of practical operational toolkits.